NonStop RPM Home

 • Reports can be on entire cluster of Cpus/Nodes, or focus on a single Cpu.

-• Options for sorting, filtering, and color-encoding statistics in real-time.
+• Options to graph, select, sort, filter, and color-code statistics in real-time.

 • Critical, Warning, Info alert thresholds can be controlled by you to highlight busiest resources.
-For Example, for the screen-shots on this page:
+For Example:

 Red - implies critical > 50% busy